FAQ - Frequently Asked Questions

 Q: Do I need to write C++ code?

-Q: Can SMART do online replanning?
+Q: Can SMART do online replanning through a public API?

 Results and Analysis